extemporelang/extemporelang.github.io/_docs/overview/install.md

 release](https://github.com/digego/extempore/releases), unzip it and run `extempore.exe` from inside the `extempore` folder.

+If you want the latest version, you can try a nightly build---these are usually _fairly_ stable[^stable], but you can get the older "stable" release if the nightly doesn't work for you.

 If you're not planning to make changes to Extempore itself, then downloading a binary is probably the best option.
 You can still write your own xtlang code, run the examples, etc.

+[^stable]: except when they're not

 ## Option 2: build from source {#build-from-source}